ThoughtMinds/aatmun-navigation-poc/Readme.md

 ```
 ## Development

-All R&D steps have been documented as jupter [notebooks](./notebooks/).
+All R&D has been documented as jupter [notebooks](./notebooks/).
 They can be explored by installing `jupter`

 ```bash
 pip install jupyter